Getting to St Tropez

 The fact that St Tropez is not easy to get to perhaps adds to its unique charm and mythical status.
 Even when you get to St Tropez, you will find that the famous Pampelonne beaches are another 4 miles out of town

 St Tropez By Car

 Without a car St Tropez is not the easiest place to reach after you arrive at Nice airport.
 The motorway does not run to St Tropez and there is no rail connection.
 The nearest rail station is St Raphael which you can travel to from Nice.
 From St Raphael you could get a taxi or bus.
 If you are travelling without too much baggage and don’t mind a long transfer time then there is a bus from the airport.
 You could time your trip to catch the boat from Nice to St Tropez athough the service is basically a tourist day trip there and back.
 It would be best to contact the boat operator Trans Cote D’Azur.
-The link below will take you to their site.

 The main A8 autoroute from Nice does not go to St Tropez.
 You have to leave the autoroute and take the smaller roads to St Tropez which are notorious from their traffic jams especially in the summer months.
 These traffic jams could ruin your whole trip to St Tropez.
 You could decide to try and park the car at St Maxime and take the short ferry trip to St Tropez or arrange your visit off-peak if you are able.

 The taxi fare from Nice to St Tropez is very expensive and it would probably be better to arrange a private transfer in advance.
 You can hire a car in Nice and drive but during the summer months you will encounter long traffic jams.
 If you leave Nice at 7.00am you could be in St Tropez by 8.30am but if you leave Nice at 9.30am you may not arrive until after 1pm.
 Having said that, it would probably be cheaper to hire a car in Nice rather than in St Tropez where prices can be much higher.